-Jay Barnes, author of North Carolina’s Hurricane History, Florida’s Hurricane History, and Faces From the Flood: Hurricane Floyd Remembered, is often asked to share his knowledge of hurricane history through lectures and special programs.
-Jay can schedule a lecture for your museum, school, library, historical society or civic group, and follow up with a book signing.
+As author of North Carolina’s Hurricane History, Florida’s Hurricane History, and Faces from the Flood: Hurricane Floyd Remembered, Jay is often asked to share his knowledge of hurricane history through lectures and special programs.
+He can schedule a lecture for your museum, school, library, historical society or civic group, and follow up with a book signing.
 Contact him through the link below to arrange a presentation.

 Hear What Others Had to Say

 “Jay’s knowledge of hurricane history and his wonderful anecdotal style made for a delightful keynote speech at our annual conference—floodplain managers were talking about it for days afterward and thinking about what other venues we could bless with his insightful and fun presentation.”